-H5 Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-329 51.00% \$16,402 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+906 81.00% \$15,302 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-329 51.00% \$15,830 c) Institutional loan programs.
+884 79.00% \$15,179 c) Institutional loan programs.
 0 0.00% \$0 d) State loan programs.
-0 0.00% \$0 e) Private alternative loans made by a bank or lender.
-9 1.00% \$20,914
+22 2.00% \$5,278 e) Private student loans made by a bank or lender.
+23 2.00% \$14,289